Matt Heafy

-Matthew Kiichi Heafy (/'heɪfi/ HAY-fee; born January 26, 1986) is a Japanese-American guitarist and singer, best known as the frontman of heavy metal band Trivium.
+Matthew Kiichi Heafy (/'heɪfi/ HAY-fee; born January 26, 1986) is a Japanese-American guitarist and singer best known as the frontman of heavy metal band Trivium.
 He was also the lead vocalist for the band Capharnaum, along with Trivium's former producer Jason Suecof.
 In 2017, Heafy was voted sixth on the Ultimate Guitar list "Top 25 Greatest Modern Frontmen".
+In 2023, Jake Richardson of Loudwire included him in his list of the "10 Best Clean Singers in Metalcore".

 Early life

 Heafy was born in Iwakuni, Japan, on January 26, 1986, to a Japanese mother and an American father.
 His father, formerly a member of the United States Marine Corps, is half-Irish and half-German.
 Heafy has a younger sister, Michelle, who is a YouTuber.
 Although Heafy was born in Japan, he lived there for only one year and does not speak Japanese fluently; however, he uses some basic phrases when he performs in Japan.
 His family then moved to Orlando, Florida, where he currently resides.
 Heafy attended Lake Brantley High School.
 He completed his senior year while also touring in Europe and graduated in 2004.
 During those years, Heafy lived a straight edge lifestyle.

 Heafy learned to play the tenor saxophone while practicing guitar, becoming more serious about the latter instrument at the age of eleven.
 During this period, he mostly listened to pop-punk and auditioned for a local band, "Freshly Squeezed", by playing the Blink-182 song "Dammit."
 However, he never got a follow-up call back.
 Heafy cites being introduced to heavy metal by his classmate, David, who gave him a copy of Metallica's self-titled album.

 Heafy is self-taught; he has not studied formal music theory.
 He can read sheet music, but can only apply it when playing the saxophone.
 In 2015, he began formal guitar training.
 "Self-taught for quite a bit of it, did lessons on and off for maybe two or three years, but I do not know anything formal music on guitar.
 I do on saxophone though…but that doesn't help me on guitar."